erikh2000/decentapp-template/README.md

 Following this sensibility, things like the LLM wrapper, widgets, and persistence functionality are in-lined into the project rather than kept as dependencies in packages.
 This practice is sometimes called "vendoring".
 The basic rationale is that sometimes it's a better to spend time understanding and writing code rather than maintaining the sprawl of a thousand or more packages.
 These decisions have tradeoffs, but I prefer to set the balance towards low-dependency development.

+## PWA Support

+You'll see a little bit of extra code for PWA support - the service worker registration and a manifest.json file.
+If this is unwelcome complexity, feel free to delete it.
+But it does give you and your users an ability to install the web app locally as an app that can run fully offline.

 ## Using Ollama Instead of WebLLM

 I've found that Ollama is better to use during development, because it keeps the LLM available even if you refresh-browser/hot-reload your web app.
 Ollama is a separate process that runs natively and must be installed.
 A local web server is able to make `fetch()` calls to a local Ollama server.
 But when you deploy your web app to a production web host, the web app will no longer be able to call Ollama or any local server (without contriving a specific configuration that users of your web app are unlikely to repeat).